 Certify and describe how the health, safety, and well-being of children served through assistance received through CCDF will not be compromised as a result of the waiver.

 Existing staff will be going through the following checks: state and national sex offender registry, state criminal history check via fingerprints, FBI fingerprint-based check.
 The rest of the checks will be phased in over the next year.

-Appendix A.9: Interstate sex offender registry or repository

-check for new or prospective staff.
-(See related question at 5.4.7 (a)) Describe the provision from which the state/territory seeks relief.
+Appendix A.9: Interstate sex offender registry or repository check for new or prospective staff.
+(See related question at 5.4.7 (a))

 The state seeks to phase in the interstate sex offender registry check requirement for new or prospective staff.